Your bag is still empty

 These are the three key things to keep in mind about potassium:

-- Potassium maintains the fluid balance in your body, keeps your blood pressure in control and ensures smooth nerve signaling.
+- Potassium keeps your blood pressure in control and ensures smooth nerve signaling.

 - You can find potassium in almost all foods, the best sources being fruits, vegetables, legumes and potatoes.
 Meat, milk and fish can also help you get the potassium you need.